Fred Pagnam: Playing career

 The outbreak of the First World War meant competitive football was suspended at the end of the 1914–15 season.
 Pagnam continued to play for Liverpool during the war, as well as making guest appearances for teams including Arsenal, Belfast Celtic and Blackpool.
 When football resumed after hostilities ceased, he played only eight more matches for the club before being sold to Arsenal for a £1,500 fee in October 1919.

 Pagnam made his Arsenal debut against Bradford City on 25 October 1919.
 He was moderately prolific in his first season, scoring twelve League goals, although Harry White finished higher in the scoring charts.
 The next season, 1920–21, Pagnam finished as Arsenal's top scorer with 14 goals, despite having been sold to Cardiff City in March 1921 for £3,000 – Arsenal were quite strapped for cash at the time.
 In all he scored 27 goals in 53 appearances for Arsenal.

 He lasted just nine months at Cardiff.
 His six goals from 14 appearances helped them gain promotion to the First Division in their first season in the Football League, but he was less successful at the higher level, and moved on to Watford of the Third Division South in December 1921 for a club-record fee of £1,000.
 In five seasons and 144 league matches, he scored 67 goals (74 from 157 appearances in all competitions) for Watford, and was the Third Division South top scorer in 1922–23 with 30 goals.

 Managerial career

 In 1926, Pagnam became Watford's manager; he spent three years in the job but achieved little.
 Watford finished 21st out of 22 in his first season but improved to 8th in 1928–29.
-After leaving Watford, he managed Galatasaray and the Turkish national team.
+After leaving Watford, he managed Galatasaray and the Turkey national team.
 Pagnam then coached in the Netherlands at DWV, HVV Den Haag, De Volewijckers, HFC Haarlem and CVV Vriendenschaar.